educational-resources-and-services/bibletags-widget/README.md

 ## Roadmap

-* Update packages?
-* Get fast open going for Biblearc
 * Think well about where to indicate version history for different pieces (data, widget, widget-script) and what is updated when, etc
-  * Do a GitHub release for the appropriate repo(s) each time I update the live scripts or backend.
-  * For websites making use of this widget, the widget itself and backend will automatically be updated.
-However, an update to widget-script requires they change the include (since this may involve a change in the API as well)
 * Decide on GitHub issues or FreshDesk and add that info to the README
 * Get this README file fully set up
 * Do first beta release for different pieces (data, widget, widget-script) thinking well about where to indicate version history